News

 Submissions must not have been previously published or submitted for publication in another venue.
 Research submissions that extend a previously published conference or or workshop paper must contain at least 30% new material to be considered original.
 The cover letter to the submission must list all related previous publications and detail the differences to the submitted paper.
 Manuscripts should be concise and complete, and should be carefully proofread.
 Submissions that do not meet these standards may be returned without review.

 Authors are invited to suggest an Associate Editor of JOT with the appropriate expertise to assess the paper, provided no conflict of interest exists.
 (An author is considered to have a conflict of interest with an editor or reviewer if they have co-authored papers or have otherwise been in a close professional relationship within the past six years.)
-An acknowledgement of receipt from the editor should be expected within a few days of submitting a paper.
+An acknowledgment of receipt from the editor should be expected within a few days of submitting a paper.

 Members of the Editorial Board are permitted to submit papers to JOT.